 How to Make The Best Fajitas

 How to make the ultimate, tastiest fajitas with steak, chicken, and shrimp.
 Our versatile and flavorful seasoning works on everything.
-Use our recipe to make chicken fajitas, steak fajitas or a combination; it’s easy!
-Jump to our Ultimate Fajitas Recipe or read on to see our tips for making them.
+Use our recipe to make chicken, steak or a combination, it’s easy!
+Jump to the Ultimate Fajitas Recipe or read on to see our tips for making them.

 Whenever we order fajitas, we always order the combination.
 Seeing a big sizzling plate of chicken, steak, and shrimp come to the table doesn’t get much better.
 We love it so much that we were determined to replicate it at home.
 I know cooking three proteins for dinner seems like a lot, but it’s not as difficult as you may think.
-With our smart recipe, you can get the best, most flavorful fajitas on the table in no time.
+With our smart recipe, you can get these on the table in no time.

 We’ve shared fajitas on Inspired Taste before, thanks to a garlic citrus marinade, these easy chicken fajitas are juicy and ultra-flavorful.